 - Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.

-- Combine flour and baking soda.
+- In a separate bowl, combine flour and baking soda.
 Gradually add to creamed mixture.
 Stir in chocolate chips.

 - Drop by rounded teaspoons 2 inches apart onto ungreased baking sheets.